An Algorithm to Parallelise Parton Showers on a GPU: Concluding Remarks and Outlook

 \section{Concluding Remarks and Outlook}

 In this paper, we demonstrate how the veto algorithm can be adapted to run on the GPU without changing its structure.
-In summary, the parallelised veto algorithm relies on running each step simultaneously for all events.
+In summary, this veto algorithm relies on running each step in parallel for all events.
 We also present a code that demonstrates a large throughput when compared to sequentially running the parton shower, even while experiencing the consequences of thread divergence.
-We hope this algorithm provides a starting point for more research on optimising GPU parton shower simulation while keeping the structure coherent to the original, such that one can intuitively change the splitting functions, colours or kinematics.
-The implementation of this algorithm, \textit{GAPS} (GPU Amplified Parton Shower), can be found in the GitHub repository:
+We hope this algorithm provides a starting point for more research on optimising GPU parton shower simulation while keeping the structure coherent to the original.
+One can intuitively change the splitting functions, colours, or kinematics.

+From here, we plan to study whether we can obtain a similar speedup for a production-level parton shower.
+This would involve moving from a massless final state-only parton shower to a massive initial and final state parton shower, as seen in event generators like Pythia \cite{bierlich-comprehensive-2022}, Sherpa \cite{bothmann-event-2019} and Herwig \cite{bewick-herwig-2023}.
+Fortunately, the veto algorithm is unchanged in this case; one must add the mass terms to the splitting functions and an extra step to evaluate Parton Distribution Functions for initial state showering.
+The PDF evaluation programs LHAPDF \cite{buckley-lhapdf6-2015, bothmann-portable-2023} and PDFFlow \cite{carazza-pdfflow-2021} already offer multiple evaluations of PDFs on GPU.

+The implementation of this algorithm, \textit{GAPS} (a GPU-Amplified Parton Shower), can be found in the GitLab repository:

 If you encounter any issues or want to discuss the CUDA C++ implementation further, please contact the corresponding author.
 This code will be public and maintained as an open-source project.
-Full documentation and usage instructions are provided within the repository in the \texttt{doc} folder.
+Complete documentation and usage instructions are provided within the repository in the \texttt{doc} folder.